ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/kb/authorization-bundle-design.markdown

-# KB : Bundles : Authorization Bundle Design
+# KB: Bundles: Authorization Bundle Design

 I used to be able to just sit down and write some code, and eventually things would work.
 Just In Time Design.
 That is how I wrote things like Rhino Mocks, for example.